-Fixing type (1) ETA number Substrate Drill diameter (mm) Effective anchorage depth (mm) Characteristic pull- out resistance (kN) (2) Partial factor Ejotherm NT U 05/0009 Concrete C12/15 Clay brickwork 8 25 1.2 1.5 2 Ejotherm STR U 04/0023 Concrete C12/15 Clay brickwork 8 25 1.5 2 Ejot SBL 140 Plus washer 04/0023 Concrete C12/15 Clay brickwork
+Fixing type (1) ETA number Substrate Drill diameter (mm) Effective anchorage depth (mm) Characteristic pull-out resistance (kN) (2) Partial factor Ejotherm NT U 05/0009 Concrete C12/15 Clay brickwork 8 25 1.2 1.5 2 Ejotherm STR U 04/0023 Concrete C12/15 Clay brickwork 8 25 1.5 2 Ejot SBL 140 Plus washer 04/0023 Concrete C12/15 Clay brickwork

-- (1) The minimum values for plate stiffness of fixings is 0.6 kN·mm-1 and the load resistance is 2.08 kN. - (2) Values are determined in accordance with EAD 330196-00-0604: 2016 and are dependent on the substrate.
+- (1) The minimum values for plate stiffness of fixings is 0.6 kN·mm-1 and the load resistance is 2.08 kN. - (2) Values are determined in accordance with EAD 330196-00-0604 : 2016 and are dependent on the substrate.
 The Use Categories are defined in the corresponding ETA.

-7.9 The characteristic pull-through resistance of the fixings was determined from tests using a 60 mm diameter fixing head and in combination with 140 mm diameter extension washer and minimum insulation thickness of 60 mm.
+7.9 The characteristic pull-through resistance of the fixings was determined from tests using a 60 mm diameter fixing head in combination with a 140 mm diameter extension washer and minimum insulation thickness of 60 mm.
 The design resistance per fixing (N{RD3}) is obtained by applying an appropriate partial factor as shown in Table 5.

-Table 5 Design pull-through resistances
+Table 5 Design pull-th rough resistances

-Factor (unit) Grey EPS Insulation (1200 x 600 mm) Factor (unit) --- Pull -through Tensile resistance of the insulation (kN·m -2) ≥100 Fixing type (1) Ejot IDK (6) Fixing plate diameter (mm) 60 60 + SBL 140 plus Insulation thickness (mm) 60 Characteristic pull-through resistance (2) per fixing (kN) 0.53 0.80 Partial factor (3) 2.5 Design pull-through resistance per fixing N {RD3} (kN) 0.21 0.32 Design pull-through resistance per board kN (based on the minimum number of fixings) $^{(4)}$ 1.05 1.28 Design pull-through resistance per board kN (based on maximum number of fixings) (5) 2.52 2.56
+Factor (unit) Grey EPS Insulation (1200 x 600 mm) Factor (unit) Pull- through Tensile resistance of the insulation (kN·m -2) ≥100 Fixing type (1) Ejo ot IDK (6) Fixing plate diameter (mm) 60 60 + SBL 140 Plus Insulation thickness (mm) 60 Characteristic pull-through resistance (2) per fixing (kN) 0.53 0.80 Partial factor (3) 2.5 Design pull-through resistance per fixing N {RD3} (kN) 0.21 0.32 Design pull-through resistance per board kN (based on the minimum number of fixings) (4) 1.05 1.28 Design pull-through resistance per board kN (based on maximum number of fixings) (5) 2.52 2.56

-- (1) See Table 4 for typical characteristic pull-out resistance of the fixings. - (2) Characteristic pull-through resistance of insulation over the head of the fixing, in accordance with BS EN 1990: 2002, Annex D7.2 and its UK National Annex. - (3) The partial factor is based on the assumption that all boards are quality controlled and tested to establish tensile strength perpendicular to the face of the board. - (4) The minimum design pull-through resistance per board is based on a minimum of 5 fixings per board (for fixing without the washer) and 4 fixings per board (for fixing with the SBL 140 mm washer) (1200 x 600 mm), which equates to approximately 7 fixings per m2 (for fixing without washer) and 6 fixings per m2 (for fixing with the SBL 140 mm washer).
+- (1) See Table 4 for typical characteristic pull-out resistance of the fixings - (2) Characteristic pull-through resistance of insulation over the head of the fixing, in accordance with BS EN 1990: 2002, Annex D7.2 and its UK National Annex - (3) The partial factor is based on the assumption that all boards are quality controlled and tested to establish tensile strength perpendicular to the face of the board - (4) The minimum design pull-through resistance per board is based on a minimum of 5 fixings (for fixing without the washer) or 4 fixings (for fixing with the 140 mm washer) per board (1200 x 600 mm), which equates to approximately 7 fixings (for fixing without the washer) and 6 fixings (for fixing with the 140 mm washer) per m2.
 The design resistance for the minimum number of fixings is based on the fixing pattern provided in Figure 5 of this Certificate and minimum insulation thickness specified in this Table.
-The fixing pattern and interaction of the fixings should be considered when calculating the design resistance per board. - (5) The maximum design pull-through resistance per board for fixings without the washer is based on a maximum of 12 fixings per board (1200 x 600 mm), which equates to approximately 17 fixings per m2.
+The fixing pattern and interaction of the fixings should be considered when calculating the design resistance per board - (5) The maximum design pull-through resistance per board is based on a maximum of 12 fixings (without the washer) per board (1200 x 600 mm), which equates to approximately 17 fixings per m2.
 The design resistance for the maximum number of fixings is only applicable to the minimum insulation thickness (60 mm) tested and as specified in this Table.
-The fixing pattern, insulation thickness and interaction of the fixings should be considered when calculating the design resistance per board. - (6) The pull-through values were obtained with IDK T fixings with 0.4 kN·mm-1 plate stiffness and extension washer with 0.6 kN·mm-1.
-See Table 4 for typical characteristic pull-out resistance of the fixings.
+The fixing pattern, insulation thickness and interaction of the fixings should be considered when calculating the design resistance per board - (6) The pull-through values were obtained with IDK T fixings with 0.4 kN·mm-1 plate stiffness and extension washer with 0.6 kN·mm-1.